2 Methods

 2.2 Regional Summaries

 For the purpose of energy planning, AEA has defined eleven energy regions for the State of Alaska.
 Previous versions of the Alaska Electric Energy Statistics reports presented data summarized by those regions.
 In order to provide visualizations that are easier to understand, we have condensed these eleven regions into three major energy regions: Coastal, Railbelt, and Rural Remote.
-Figure 2.1 shows the diagrammatic relationship between these two classification systems and Figure 2.2 displays this relationship cartographically.
+Figure 2.1 shows the diagrammatic relationship between these two classification systems.
+Figure 2.2 displays this relationship cartographically.

 We note that the Coastal and Rural Remote regions include mixtures of Power Cost Equalization (PCE) and non-PCE eligible communities.
 The Coastal region includes Copper River/Chugach and incorporates all communities served by Copper Valley Electric Association.
 PCE communities are largely dependent on diesel generation.